top of page

 Information & Training Requirements

 An employer must provide trainings for all employees who install asbestos-containing products or who perform asbestos related operations.
-The training must be completed before an initial assignment and every year after and is based on classifications:
+The training must be completed before an initial assignment and every year after and is based on classifications.

 Training Requirements

-• Class I: 4 day asbestos abatement worker training outlined in the EPA Model Accreditation Plan
+• CLASS I: 4 day asbestos abatement worker training outlined in the EPA Model Accreditation Plan

-• Class II: must include training topics outlined by OSHA, including hands-on for a minimum of 8 hours
+• CLASS II: must include training topics outlined by OSHA, including hands-on for a minimum of 8 hours

-• Class III: equivalent of 16-hour maintenance and custodial training detailed in the AHERA regulations
+• CLASS III: equivalent of 16-hour maintenance and custodial training detailed in the AHERA regulations

-• Class IV: equivalent to the requirements for EPA 2 hour awareness training outlined in AHERA
+• CLASS IV: equivalent to the requirements for EPA 2 hour awareness training outlined in AHERA

 In addition to training, the standards cover: exposure levels, exposure assessment and monitoring, regulated areas and warning signs, respiratory protection and protective clothing.
 All of which are covered in an initial training course.

-Need a training?
 Here is what we offer at ESHI to keep you compliant and licensed.

 bottom of page